Utilities API¶

 Creates and connects the

-is put into non-blocking mode (regardless of the specifiedtimeout
+socketis put into non-blocking mode (regardless of the specifiedtimeout).- Parameters:

 timeout – Maximum number of seconds to wait for a connection to be established until a

-has already been connected, or if the connection attempt takes longer thantimeout
+SocketErrorif thesockethas already been connected, or if the connection attempt takes longer thantimeoutseconds.

 Disconnects and closes the